Aigio

-Aigio, also written as Aeghion, Aegion, Aegio, Egio (Αίγιο, /el/; Aegium), is a town and a former municipality in Achaea, West Greece, on the Peloponnese.
+Aigio (Note: It is also written as Aeghion, Aegion, Aegio, or Egio.) (Αίγιο, /el/; Aegium), is a town and a former municipality in Achaea, West Greece, on the Peloponnese.
 Since the 2011 local government reform, it is part of the municipality Aigialeia, of which it is the seat and a municipal unit.

 Aigio is the second largest city in Achaea after Patras.
-The municipal unit has an area of 151.101 km^{2}.
-It has a population of around 26,000 while the municipality has about 49,000 inhabitants.
+The municipal unit has an area of 151.101 km^{2} and a population of around 26,000, while the municipality has about 49,000 inhabitants.
 Aigio is a port town on the Gulf of Corinth, and takes its name from the ancient city of Aegium.

 Geography

 The southwestern part of the municipality consists of the foothills of Panachaiko mountain.
 The river Selinountas flows into the Gulf of Corinth in Valimitika, 5 km east of Aigio town centre.

 History

 Antiquity

 Before the founding of the city, the area had a Neolithic settlement.
 The city of Aigion was founded during Homeric times and became part of the first Achaean League since around 800 BC.
 The city had several Olympic winners, including Xenophon, Ladas (stadion race), Athenodorus (Αθηνόδωρος, stadion race), Straton (Στράτων, pancration and wrestling).

 After the disaster of Helike, which was destroyed by an earthquake and buried by a tsunami in 373 BC, Aigion took the territory of the neighbouring city.
 The ruins of Helike were discovered in 2000 off the coast in the Corinthian Gulf.
 They are sometimes associated with Plato's Atlantis myth.
 Archeologists are excavating the site.

 From 330 BC, Aigion was for fifty years under the Kingdom of Macedon.
 Around the year 275 BC, the people expelled the Macedonian garrison and the city joined the new Achaean League.
 With the famous temple of Zeus Homarios, Aigion became the Achaean assembly place.
 It remained their capital until the Roman conquest in 146 BC.
 After the annexation of Achaia, the Romans removed the wall of the city and Aegium lost its importance.